verxion/RaspberryPi/Pi4-ethernet-and-power-over-usbc.md

 22. To make sure everything went as it should, on your iPad or iPhone, go into Settings and confirm that you an `Ethernet` device listed underneath `Wi-Fi` in settings.
 Tap on it and make sure you have an assigned `IP Address` (ie, it isn't blank).
 If you do not have an assigned IP address, then something went wrong in the steps above - double check **EVERYTHING**!

 23. To test that this is working as expected, you can do the following:

+- Disconnect your pi4 (you can shut it down first with the command `shutdown now`)

 - Turn Airplane mode on (and confirm you don't have wifi enabled) to ensure you could only be using the USB-C to USB-C cable connected to your pi4 for the following steps